beiji-ma/matrixone-internals/docs/chapter_1_unix_oracle_git.md

 MatrixOne also maintains another physically addressable construct — `lxfile_xxxx`.
 This is a dedicated subsystem within the File Collaboration Server (FCS), with its own layered logic and physical behaviors.
 Its addressability enables segment-level coordination and high-throughput storage orchestration.
 FCS itself is a standalone subsystem with both logical and physical specializations, and we will revisit this topic in more depth later.
 At a high level, the existence of FCS and `lxfile_xxxx` illustrates MatrixOne’s broader **addressability principle**, which is crucial for scaling distributed storage and retrieval.

-### Looking Forward: An Opportunity for MatrixOne
+### Looking Forward: An Important Direction for MatrixOne

 While current workspaces and snapshots function effectively as scoped caches, there is a clear opportunity for evolution.
 By adopting immutable content-addressed structures — similar in spirit to Git — MatrixOne could:

 - Strengthen reproducibility and historical traceability
 - Simplify rollback and branching semantics
 - Enable a richer form of semantic version control
+- Introduce **immutable object storage** patterns within FCS, ensuring files and binaries are fully versioned and tamper-proof
+- Modernize ENOVIA’s versioning mechanisms, moving beyond rigid version increments to more flexible, traceable models

-Such a shift would be a major re-architecture, but it could unlock an order-of-magnitude improvement in MatrixOne’s ability to manage change across distributed environments.
+Such a shift would be a major re-architecture and is not the only path forward, but it represents an **important direction** for MatrixOne’s ability to manage change across distributed environments.

 Git is fast not because it's optimized, but because its **content-addressed design** makes lookups trivial: a hash can be resolved directly in the object database without indirection.

-The similarities between MatrixOne’s subsystems (such as FCS) and Git’s object graph are more a case of convergent design than direct influence, but Git also highlights a future direction MatrixOne could consider.
+The similarities between MatrixOne’s subsystems (such as FCS) and Git’s object graph are more a case of convergent design than direct influence, but Git also highlights a potential direction MatrixOne could consider.

 > *"Truth isn’t stored.
 It’s addressed."*